inspec/inspec-aws/docs/resources/aws_network_manager_global_network.md

 # aws_network_manager_global_network

-Use the `aws_network_manager_global_network` InSpec audit resource to test properties of a single specific AWS Network Manager Global Network.
+Use the `aws_network_manager_global_network` InSpec audit resource to test properties of a specific AWS Network Manager Global Network.

 The AWS::NetworkManager::GlobalNetwork resource describes one or more global networks.